-- (C.) Listed Building and Lot Types: Detached House - (D.) Gross Residential Density Limit, excluding Accessory Dwellings meeting the
+- (C.) Listed Building and Lot Types: Detached House

+- (D.) Gross Residential Density Limit, excluding Accessory Dwellings meeting the limitations of and in accordance with Article 10, Section 10.1-3:

-(1.)
+- (1.)
 SFR-1: 1.6 unit/acre

-(2.)
+- (2.)
 SFR-2: 2.0 units/acre

-(3.)
+- (3.)
 SFR-3: 2.9 units/acre

 - (4.)
-SFR-MH: 2.0 units/acre - (E.) General Requirements: - (1.)
-Building placement, parking placement, building type, access, and lot arrangement shall be controlled by the lot and building type standards set forth in Article 9 for the lot and building types listed in the Single-Family Residential Districts. - (2.)
+SFR-MH: 2.0 units/acre

+- (E.) General Requirements:

+- (1.)
+Building placement, parking placement, building type, access, and lot arrangement shall be controlled by the lot and building type standards set forth in Article 9 for the lot and building types listed in the Single-Family Residential Districts.

+- (2.)
 In addition to the requirements established by the lot type standards and building type standards, the following minimum dimensional standards shall apply in the Single-Family Residential Districts for the Principle Structure: